msainsburydale/NeuralBayesEstimators/README.md

 ### Reproducing the results

 The replication script is `sh/all.sh`, invoked using `bash sh/all.sh` from the top level of this repository.
-Alternatively, Windows users may use `bat\run_all.bat`.
+Alternatively, Windows users may use `bat\all.bat`.
 For all studies, the replication script will automatically train the neural estimators, generate estimates from both the neural and likelihood-based estimators, and populate the `img` and `results` folders with the figures and results of the manuscript.

 The nature of our experiments means that the run time for reproducing the results of the manuscript is substantial (2-3 days in total).
 When running the replication script, the user will be prompted with an option to quickly establish that the code is working by using a small number of parameter configurations and epochs.
 Our envisioned workflow is to establish that the code is working with this "quick" option, clear the populated folders by simply entering `bash sh/clear.sh`, and then run the code in full (possibly over the weekend).